jbg/agent-api-discovery/draft-hugo-agent-api-discovery.md

 - **Authentication Inconsistency**: Different APIs use various authentication mechanisms without standardized discovery
 - **Vendor Lock-in**: Proprietary solutions create dependencies on specific platforms or protocols

-While solutions like the Model Context Protocol {{?MCP}} have gained popularity, they introduce new protocols and create additional complexity in the ecosystem.
+While solutions like the Model Context Protocol {{MCP}} have gained popularity, they introduce new protocols and create additional complexity in the ecosystem.
 These challenges make it difficult for AI agents to dynamically interact with the diverse ecosystem of existing APIs, limiting their effectiveness and creating barriers to interoperability.

 ## Solution Approach

 This document proposes a composable approach that leverages existing Internet standards rather than introducing new protocols.
-By combining api-catalog {{!RFC9727}}, OpenAPI {{?OAS}}, and OAuth 2.0 {{?RFC6749}} with its discovery mechanisms {{!RFC8414}}, this approach provides a robust, decentralized solution that avoids vendor lock-in and reduces complexity.
+By combining api-catalog {{!RFC9727}}, OpenAPI {{OAS}}, and OAuth 2.0 {{?RFC6749}} with its discovery mechanisms {{!RFC8414}}, this approach provides a robust, decentralized solution that avoids vendor lock-in and reduces complexity.

 The core capabilities required by an agent can be broken down into three stages: